-"More than half of the universities in the United States, and worldwide, are engaging in nanotechnology research," says Dr. Ferry.
+says Dr. Ferry.
 "In the electronic area, the nanoelectronic side of it has been going since the late 1960s.
 This is driven by the fact that in the semiconductor industry all things are getting smaller and smaller.
 Today, the transistors have critical dimensions down around 25 nanometers.
 And the most critical dimension is the oxide thickness, which is 1 nanometer.
-When you consider that you have to control one nanometer vertical thickness over 300 millimeters of lateral dimension, that is a difference of 10 to the 8th power.
+When you consider that you have to control 1nanometer vertical thickness over 300 millimeters of lateral dimension, it is a difference of 10 to the 8th power.
 That defines what modern manufacturing technology produces.
-The need for effective vibration isolation has never been greater, and will continue to become more demanding as the nano-industry progresses."
+The need for effective vibration isolation has never been greater and will continue to become more demanding as the nanoindustry progresses."

-David K. Ferry, Ph.D., M.S.E.E., B.S.E.E., is a Regents' Professor of Electrical Engineering; recipient of the Arizona State University Graduate Mentor Award, 2001; and recipient of the IEEE Cledo Brunetti Award, 1999 for fundamental contributions to the theory and development of nanostructured devices.
-Dr. Ferry has authored and co-authored several books, including Electronic Materials and Devices (2001) and Semiconductor Transport (2001).
+David K. Ferry, Ph.D., M.S.E.E., B.S.E.E., is a Regents' Professor of Electrical Engineering; recipient of the Arizona State University Graduate Mentor Award, 2001; and recipient of the IEEE Cledo Brunetti Award, 1999 "for fundamental contributions to the theory and development of nanostructured devices."